 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling;Philippians 2:12

-But we can work out our character so we can be seated in the heavenly places – receive more authority.
+But we can work out our character to be seated in the heavenly places – therefore we receive more authority.

 That is what it means when Jesus says: